-You can help us to protect and preserve Lochbroom’s history and heritage in many ways.
-Membership of Ullapool Museum Trust is open to everyone at home and abroad.
-Being a Member gives you not only a yearly newsletter, but special discounts on our publications and open access to our archives and online resources.
-You can also support us by making a donation or by purchasing a publication or DVDs of our past exhibitions.
-All money raised goes into caring for our collections and helping us tell the stories of Lochbroom and its people.
+You can help us to protect and preserve Lochbroom’s history and heritage in many ways. membership of Ullapool Museum is open to everyone at home and abroad. being a member gives you not only access to the quarterly newsletter, but special discounts in our shop bot in the museum and online and open access to our museum and our archives.
+You can also support us by making a donation.
+All money raised goes into caring for our collections and helping us tell the stories of Lochbroom and it’s people.

 Siobhán has been the manager at Ullapool Museum since April 2020 and served as the Museum Administrator since 2019.
 Siobhán graduated in 2020 with a First in Scottish History from a combined degree with The Open University and The University of Dundee.
 She is currently undertaking a MLitt in the History of the Highlands and Island at The University of the Highlands and Islands.
 Siobhan is passionate about engaging a younger audience and bringing them into the museum fold, and re-engaging with our local community in new and innovative ways to promote the heritage and culture of Lochbroom.

 August Maclean BA

 August has recently been appointed as our first ever Collections Assistant, which has been developed as part of a long term plan to bring our stores up to date and ensure sustainability of our collection.
 August achieved a BA in Archaeology from the University of the Highlands and Islands, while also traveling, working part time and spending summers gaining fieldwork experience on dig sites, most notably The Cairns site in Orkney.
 August has a passion for material culture and by digging through our collection we hope to be able to uncover some hidden gems.